claytonr03/gcode-streamer/README.md

 To run the base application, first build using:

+`./build.sh`

+This will produce an executable named `gcode-streamer` in the project directory.

+Alternatively one can manually call:

 `cargo build --release`

 This will produce an executable in the following directory: